Antarctic bacteria could reveal climate change clues

 The Antarctic Research Institute is giving a total of $574,000 for research into subjects such as the impact of ice and glacier breaks and the adaptation of sea creatures to warmer, more acidic habitats.

-Next story in National: Eye specialist helps Cambodia treat childhood eye problems
+Next story in New Zealand: Eye specialist helps Cambodia treat childhood eye problems

 Copyright © 2013, Radio New Zealand